After having run both Mom's and Dad's Estates through the

 Always have five things handy: Decedent's social security number, address, phone number, the Estate number, and the Estate's EIN.

 Online accounts.
 Depending on the person's comfort with technology, the person might have a bunch of online accounts and personal contact lists, or none at all, or something in between.
 If the person has a computer, or a cell phone, or an email account, you should try to collect two things: 1) Contact lists from all three technologies.
 And 2) login information (account name and password) for any online accounts (especially online banking or retirement accounts).
 You'll need the password to get into the phone and any computers.
-Then open each browser to find out what passwords have been saved (the phone might store password information separately from the browser, but Google and Chrome, for example, both have their own separate password storage locations).
+Then open each browser to find out what passwords have been saved (the phone might store password information separately from the browser, but Firefox and Chrome, for example, both have their own separate password storage locations).
 Use Google to find the latest process for capturing or exporting the contact and password information from each location.
 Keep your own records of every account and login information.
 If faced with a known account but no password, feel free to request a password reset, in order to get into the account.

 All accounts.
 Go through the person's wallet and desk to find every account that affects money.
 Credit cards, bank accounts, safe deposit boxes, retirement accounts, social security ... everything.
 Keep your own records showing account numbers for every known asset and credit source.

 As soon as you get them, scan the original death certificates and original Letters of Administration into PDF files.
 These days, many people/companies will accept PDF scans instead of originals.